 Many wildlife species are in danger because of things like pollution, climate change, and loss of habitat.
 But you can give them a helping hand.

 Natural resources include water, and things like gas, oil and coal from the ground that we use to make electricity and fuel for heating and transport.
 Processing these things to make the energy we need causes pollution, and cleaning water uses up power too.
 That's why we should be careful not to waste them.

-Save water by having a shower instead of a bath, not leaving the tap running when you're brushing your teeth and making sure you turn off taps properly so they're not dripping.
+Save water by having showers instead of baths, don’t leave the tap running when you’re brushing your teeth and make sure you turn off taps properly so they're not dripping.

 Save electricity by turning off lights when you don't need them and not leaving things like the TV on when no one's watching it.
-Remember to not leave gadgets on standby, it wastes energy!
+Teach your little ones to not leave gadgets on standby, it wastes energy.

 By becoming a family member, you would not only be inspiring a love for the environment with seasonal packs for your kids, you’ll also be supporting our work to protect trees, woods and the wildlife that relies on them.